-The Bitou Local Municipality Integrated Development Plan (IDP) highlights the Bitou Municipalities phenomenal population growth over the past two decades.
-During the period 1996 - 2011, the Bitou population increased from 18 427 to 49 162 (more than doubled).
-This is an average population growth rate of 5.4% a year.
-At this rate the population would reach 100 000 by 2025.
+The Bitou Local Municipality Integrated Development Plan 2022-2027 (IDP) highlights the Bitou Municipalities phenomenal population growth over the past two decades.
+In 2021 the population of Bitou was reported at 69 321 people, making it the most populated municipal area in the Garden Route District (GRD).
+This total is expected to grow to 77 243 by 2025, equating to an average annual growth rate of 2.7 per cent.

 The key challenges associated with this rate of population growth are outlined in the IDP to be as follows:

 - The need for additional housing opportunities;

 - The need for additional infrastructure services and bulk infrastructure;

 - Increasing backlogs of infrastructure maintenance;

-- Encroachment and illegal dwellings;
+- · Encroachment and illegal dwellings;

 - More Illegal electrical connections;

 - Increased unemployment;

 - Increased health hazards; and

 - Increases in crime.